NaviChander7/cs361-microservice/README.md

 * types
 * restrictions

+Example
+sampleRequest = {
+    colors: 'g',
+    types: ['legend', 'merfolk'],
+    restrictions: ['rare']
+}

+This request cards that are green of color, legend and merfolk type, and rare.

 # how to RECEIVE data
 The microservice will return a REST API query string to search for cards.